rick-liyue-huang/Angular-MovieSim/README.md

 Note that:

-- In the 'package.json' file, I config the "npm run start" or "npm start" to install some packages in 'node_modules' and 'bower_components'.
+- In the 'package.json' file, I config the `npm run start` or `npm start` to install some packages in 'node_modules' and 'bower_components'.

 - '.gitignore' used to ignore the packages when upload to github.